electron/forge/README.md

 * forgeConfig - An object representing the users forgeConfig
 * authToken - The value of `--auth-token`
 * tag - The value of `--tag`
+* platform - The platform you are publishing for
+* arch - The arch you are publishing for

 You should use `ora` to indicate your publish progress.